appbaseio/esc/searchbar/auto-complete.md

 }'
 ```

-We just added a custom analyzer using the above request.
+We just added a custom analyzer.
 The `_settings` endpoint can be used for adding one more custom analyzers.

 ### Updating Mappings